Gyunu/Boilerplate/README.md

 #Boilerplate

-This boilerplate is to get up and running quickly with Sass and Webpack.
+This boilerplate is to get up and running quickly with Typescript, Sass and Webpack.
 It requires sass, tslint and webpack CLI to be installed globally.

 **Before installation:**